 Durgesh Nandini by Bankim Chandra Chattopadhyay

 This is the first Bengali novel written way back in 1865 by none other than the author who also gave us Vande Matram – India’s national song.
-I read about this book in 50 Books, 50 Authors compilation and started reading it as soon as I could get my hands on it.
-The fact that this is the first modern novel in India makes it a special reading and it does not disappoint at all even 140 years after it was first published.
+I first came across Durgesh Nandini in the 50 Books, 50 Authors compilation.
+I started reading it as soon as I could get my hands on it.
+The fact that this is the first modern novel in India makes it a special reading.
+Durgesh Nandini does not disappoint at all even 140 years after it was first published.

 Since it was written when all these factions did exist in the society though the British may have started dominating at that time, it gives a good picture of the times.
-It tells how the forts and palaces were secured and their secret passages that if revealed can mean disaster.
+It tells how the forts and palaces were secured.
+The secret passages in these forts if revealed could mean disaster.
 It tells about the vulnerable position of women even when they belonged to the royal families and lived in all possible comforts.
 They were pawns in the hands of their men folk.
 In the event of any war, they would move from one man’s harem to another one’s.
 They were lucky if they got the one they loved or the one who loved them but they could be picked up like assets by the victors.
-At the same times there were strong women who can play the game changer.
+At the same time, there were strong women who can play the game changer.
 There are cross-cultural alliances despite discreet divides that existed in the society.

 The most important part of the novel is its storytelling technique that swiftly changes speed and direction.
 Scenes change frequently moving from one place to another, from one scene to another unpredictable one.
 However, when the author decides to describe the heroines of the story, he takes his own time.
 He describes each and everything in so much detail as if he has all the time in the world.
 From a formal court language, he shifts gears to emotional and dramatic ones.